m-fithri/Cloud_Engineer_Portfolio-Projects/amazon-lex_chatbot/Part 1: Build Your First Chatbot with Amazon Lex/README.md

 - Ability of computer systems to perform tasks that typically require human intelligence.

 **2) Amazon Lex**
-- An AWS service for building conversational interfaces using both voice and text,
+- An AWS service for building conversational interfaces using both voice and text.

 ## 🔍 Additional Notes